microsoft/cnetstat/README.md

 sudo ./cnetstat --format=json
 ```

+If you want to count connections per origin/destination pair, use the
+`--summaryStatistics` option.

 # Why cnetstat?
 We built cnetstat to help figure out which containers in a Kubernetes
 cluster were using up TCP ports by opening lots of short-lived